On this page

 About device assurance policies

-By adding device checks to your authentication policy rules, you can establish minimum requirements for the devices that have access to your org.
+By adding device checks to your app sign-in policy rules, you can establish minimum requirements for the devices that have access to your org.

-After you add at least one device assurance policy, you can include it in your authentication policy rules (opens new window).
-You can't apply device assurance policies to users, groups, or devices until you make them part of an authentication policy rule.
+After you add at least one device assurance policy, you can include it in your app sign-in policy rules (opens new window).
+You can't apply device assurance policies to users, groups, or devices until you make them part of an app sign-in policy rule.

 About platforms